 If you choose to stay with your prenatal supplements, be sure to check that the daily dosage of choline is up to par.
-“The WHO recommends increasing choline intake to 550 mg daily during lactation,” she says.
+“The WHO recommends increasing choline intake to 550 milligrams daily during lactation,” she says.

 The first step to raising a healthy child is maintaining a healthy mom.
 Especially for breastfeeding mothers, making sure you’re functioning at your best will ensure your baby is getting what they need to thrive.

 Choose a postnatal vitamin that includes a wide range of vitamins, minerals, and other important nutrients including DHA, choline, iron, zinc, folate, B12, and vitamin D.